The Threat: Severe Weather/ Children

 - Talk about climate change, climate disruption, and damage to our climate caused by fossil fuels.
 Some people who are concerned about climate change remain unsure of the cause.
 The science is clear that the culprit is pollution from burning oil, gas, and coal.

 - Explain that the price of inaction far outweighs investments in solutions.
 We are already paying a high price for weather disasters, crop failures, and higher insurance rates.
-A single super-storm – Hurricane Sandy – cost our nation over $65 billion in total economic losses.(viii), (ix)
+Hurricane Harvey alone caused $125 billion in damages.
+Combined, 2017 Hurricanes Harvey, Irma, and Maria cost over a quarter-trillion dollars.(vii) And delaying climate action will only make future costs higher.(viii)

 - Use the ∆.
 Remember to pivot to the other two points of the triangle.